nieuwmijnleven/private/README.md

 #### ❌ Output

 ```
-Error: (line:6, column:8) s2 is a non-nullable variable.
+Warning: (line:6, column:8) s2 is a non-nullable variable.
 But null value is assigned to it.
 ```

 ---